© Clan Munro (Association) Australia v04012021kjb

 Initially, they held land as vassals of the powerful Earls of Ross but on the forfeiture of that earldom, directly from the Crown.
 In general a law abiding and peaceful clan, nevertheless when needs arose they stoutly defended their interests against more powerful neighbours.

 Loyal to the Crown, early in the reformation the Chief and his followers adopted the Protestant faith, a move which greatly influenced future clan policy.
-Under their Chief they fought on the continent in the 30 Years War and supported the Protestant succession to the British Crown against the Catholic Stuarts during the Jacobite Risings of the C18th century.
+Under their Chief they fought on the continent in the 30 Years War and supported the Protestant succession to the British Crown against the Catholic Stuarts during the Jacobite Risings of the C18th century (Editor: during the Jacobite risings the Protestant Munro Clan stood with the Duke of Cumberland).

 Crest Badge: An eagle perching, proper